cncf/tag-security/supply-chain-security/secure-software-factory/secure-software-factory.md

 * **Enforcing policies on the sources and packages pulled into a build**, including “intermediate artefacts” passed between steps in the build pipeline.
 For example, evaluating whether these objects have been properly signed or came from a known and trusted party.
 * **Enforcing policies around the components of the factory itself.** The scheduling and orchestration platform should perform admission checks to ensure all such components are trusted and verifiable.

-**Enforcing policies on the build steps.** This typically includes verifying pipeline definitions and all the referenced images to be used during execution.
+**Enforcing policies on the build steps.** This typically includes verifying pipeline definitions and all the referenced images to be used during execution..

 In order of execution, admission control proceeds as follows: